vestrel00/contacts-android/docs/dev-notes.md

 Contact Y's row has been deleted and its column values have been merged into Contact X row.
 If the reverse occurred (Contact Y merged with Contact X), Contact Y's row would still be deleted.
-The difference is that Contact X's display name will be set to Contact Y's display name, which is done by the native Contacts app manually by setting Contact Y's Data name row to be the "default" (isPrimary and isSuperPrimary both set to 1).
+The difference is that Contact X's display name will be set to Contact Y's display name, which is done by the AOSP Contacts app manually by setting Contact Y's Data name row to be the "default" (isPrimary and isSuperPrimary both set to 1).

 > ℹ️ The AggregationExceptions table records the linked RawContacts' IDs in ascending order